StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/05_Go To the Nations/Go To the Nations_m.md

 What good news is in this story?

-## Surah 19:33-34 Jesus is the Word of Truth
+## Surah 19:33-34 Isa is the Word of Truth

 >   Surah 19:33-34 So Peace is upon me the day I was born, and the day I die, and the Day I get resurrected alive.
-That is Jesus son of Mary—the Word of truth about which they doubt.
+That is Isa son of Mary—the Word of truth about which they doubt.

 What good news is in this story?

-## Surah 4:158-159 Jesus will be our Judge
+## Surah 4:158-159 Isa will be our Judge

 >   Surah 4:158-159 Allah raised him up to Himself.
 And Allah is Almighty, All-Wise.
 Every one of the People of the Book will definitely believe in him before his death.
-And on the Day of Judgment Jesus will be a witness against them.
+And on the Day of Judgment Isa will be a witness against them.

 What good news is in this story?